Leave of Absence or Withdrawal

 Leave of Absence from the University

-All undergraduate students who desires to interrupt their studies and desire to return to La Verne at a later date may apply for a LOA.
+All continuing traditional undergraduates who desires to interrupt their studies and desire to return to La Verne at a later date may apply for a LOA.
 Submitting an LOA helps the university to know when you intend to leave, for what reason, and for how long.
 Knowing this information helps us to facilitate referrals as needed if financial, academic, or personal hardships are affecting continuous enrollment.
 Also, filing an LOA secures your active status, facilitating the resumption of studies at the conclusion of the LOA.
 You should read the Handbook for important details about leaving campus on a temporary basis:

 See the DocuSign* section to initiate the intent to file a leave of absence.